cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 // You can easily define here some helpers or method for bookmarks
 ```

 Then move to server/models/requests.js so we can define the request we are going to use.
-The nice part of the cozy plugin for americano is that it makes requests declaration very clear:
+The nice part of the Cozy plugin for americano is that it makes requests declaration very clear:

 ```javascript
 module.exports =